Lakshmihulkoti/-M2-EmbSys-/complex embedded system.c/README.md

 e-wallet card, identification card, medical card (for history and diagnosis details).

-* Number of new innovative application.
+* it is used for Number of new innovative application.
 * Enabling authentication and verification of card and card holder by a host.
 * Enabling GUI at host machine to interact with the card holder/user for the required transactions, for example, financial transactions with a bank or credit card transactions.
 * smart cards are used to make fast and safe transactions